Thousands converge on Sudan square for 'martyrs' rally

 Witnesses said men, women and school children waved Sudanese flags as they headed towards the Green Yard from different parts of the capital.

-As they marched, the demonstrators shouted slogans that have been the rallying cries of the uprising that led to the toppling in April of longtime dictator Omar al-Bashir: "Civilian rule, civilian rule!" and "Freedom, peace, justice!"
+As they marched, the demonstrators shouted slogans that have been the rallying cries of the uprising that led to the April toppling of longtime dictator Omar al-Bashir: "Civilian rule, civilian rule!" and "Freedom, peace, justice!"

 The marches were held in response to calls from a key protest group.